woodrush/lambda-8cc/README.md

 ![Lambda calculus diagram for LambdaVM.](bin/lambdavm-diagram.png)

 lambda-8cc is an x86 C compiler written as a monolithic closed untyped lambda calculus term.

+Printed on letter-sized paper, it becomes 18,506 pages long as a 22 MB PDF without any figures.
+The PDF is available on my GitHub Pages [here](https://woodrush.github.io/lambda-8cc.pdf).
+You can also see it as a zipped plaintext file in this repo [here](./bin/lambda-8cc.lam.zip).
+The LaTeX source is 448 MB, and the LaTeX compilation log file `main.log` is 284 MB.
+I couldn't believe LaTeX was able to do that.

+Here's the first page of the PDF:
-The entire plaintext lambda term is 40MB, available as a zipped file [./bin/lambda-8cc.lam.zip](./bin/lambda-8cc.lam.zip).

-As an example, [rot13.c](examples/rot13.c) is a program that compiles on GCC with no errors.
+This gigantic lambda calculus term is a C compiler.
+Here is [rot13.c](examples/rot13.c), a program that compiles on GCC with no errors.
-The exact same program can be compiled with lambda-8cc producing the Linux ELF executable [rot13.bin](out/rot13.bin), runnable on x86/x86-64 Linux:
+The exact same program can be compiled with lambda-8cc producing the x86 executable [rot13.bin](out/rot13.bin), runnable on x86/x86-64 Linux:

 ```sh
 $ echo "Hello, world!" | ./rot13.bin